WordPressAI ToolsComparisonTheme Generator

 What it's good at: Producing clean, consistent themes built from their component library.
 Good for teams that want a design system, not a custom design.

 What it can't do: Reproduce an existing design with high fidelity.
-If you show Shuffle a Lovable design, you're manually recreating it with Shuffle's components — which will never match exactly.
+If you show Shuffle a Lovable design, you're manually recreating it with Shuffle's components.
+It will never match exactly.

 Best for: Starting from their component library.
 Design-first projects with existing assets are a poor fit.